FreemanX/ATM-SS-Proj/README.md

 ##Notice

-The ATM-SS_Demo_V1.0.jar we provide is a runnable java program and it will connect to our server.
+1. The ATM-SS_Demo_V1.0.jar we provide is a runnable java program and it will connect to our server.
+2. For more details of the project please refer to Java documnet in doc/